openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 You can invoke boons in order to aid yourself or allies.
 In order to invoke a boon, you must possess an appropriate attribute of at least the boon’s power level, as detailed in the
 [*boon descriptions*](http://www.openlegendrpg.com/boons).
 To invoke a boon, follow these steps:

-#### Assist an Ally

-You can assist an ally with an action roll if they are using an attribute you have a score of 1 or greater in.
-The ally gets advantage 1 on that roll.

 ##### 1. Determine Range and Target(s)